Yuyi-Lin-Data-Analyst/Market-Research-Analysis---Restaurants-in-Taipei/README.md

 Hi, I am Yuyi.
 Welcome to my Portfolio. <br>
 The data projects that I have completed are displayed here. <br>
 I am currently transitioning from a project management position to data analyst. <br>
+This learning journey has been really fun and amazing. <br>
-So i would say i am still relatively new to this field.
-Any feedback is welcomed and appreciated :) <br>
+Any feedback would be welcomed and appreciated :) <br>

 ## Contents